They’re both wildly popular dating apps – but is Bumble the right choice for you? This Bumble review has everything you need to decide!

 - Busybee – allows you to extend the 24-hour match window.

+How much Bumble Boost costs depends on the length of your subscription.
 If you buy a 3 or 6-month subscription, the price is discounted:

 You can also use “Bumble Coins,” the in-app currency, to purchase SuperSwipes.
 Similar in concept to Tinder’s SuperLikes, using a SuperSwipe lets her know you’re serious about wanting to make a connection.